As a drum beginner, there lies a great musical journey ahead of you.

 thoughts.

-As a matter of fact, I think A LOT of drummers faced those kinds of challenges as a beginner.
+As a matter of fact, I think A LOT of drummers faced and still face such challenges as a beginner.

-The goal is not to avoid those obstacles but to master them.
+However, the goal is not to avoid the obstacles, but to master them.

 What I’ve learned over the years?